observability-lab-cse/observability-lab-workshop/README.md

 This path will introduce :

-- how to instrument applications using Opentelemtery on Azure
+- how to instrument applications using OpenTelemetry with Azure
 - How to instrument your AKS cluster
 - How to use your collected telemetry data by creating Azure Monitor Workbooks, Dashboards